LisaAnne/DCC/README.txt

 (1) Lisa Anne Hendricks' recurrent branch of Caffe installed: "https://github.com/LisaAnne/lisa-caffe-public/tree/lisa_recurrent".
 My code will probably work well with other Caffe versions, but I have tested on this version.
 (2) Clone the DCC git repo: https://github.com/LisaAnne/DCC (3) Download the most recent version of my models, etc from this link: "https://drive.google.com/file/d/0B_U4GvmpCOecdVVGazhQbGRnY1E/view?usp=sharing"
 (4) Optional -- ImageNet dataset (http://image-net.org/download).
 For the ImageNet experiments, some classes are outside the 1,000 classes chosen for the ILSVRC challenge.
+To see which images I used, look at "utils/all_imagenet_images.txt" which includes path to imagenet image and label I used when training.

 To begin, please run: ./setup.sh